-Happy New Year!
+appy New Year!
 I wish you all a safe and healthy start to the year.
 Let's just say 2020 was nothing less than extraordinary - with the widespread disruption of our work and personal lives.
-At JACL, our activities and programs were also
+At JACL, our activities and programs were also impacted significantly and impacted significantly and, to a large degree, our financial results for the year as well.

-As JACL's newly appointed Secretary/Treasurer, it is my duty to understand these impacts and work with my fellow board members and staff to ensure we are managing well the organization's finances during these challenging times.
+As JACL's newly appointed Secretary/Treasurer, it is my duty to understand these impacts and work with my fellow board members and staff to ensure we are managing well the organization's finances during these challenging times